Evolution and development of morphology and behavior

 March 22nd, 2013

-Emergence and diversification of fly pigmentation through evolution of a gene regulatory module.
+Emergence and diversification of a Drosophila pigmentation pattern through the assembly and evolution of a novel gene regulatory module

 June 5th, 2011